 Alternatively, you may want your co-authors to be able to use certain modules from the builder, such as full-width headers and images, but not other modules.
 Either way, with the role editor you can control exactly who can do what.

 If you’re a web designer and are worried about a client breaking the custom designs you’ve built with Divi after handing over their site, the role editor will help to reduce the chances of this happening.

 The settings of the role editor are highly granular, so it’s not an all-or-nothing approach.
 By selecting a WordPress user role, such as author, you can define which elements of the plugin, if any, they can make use of.

-Finally a Divi Exit Strategy
+A Divi Theme Exit Strategy

 If you’re already using the Divi theme — which includes the Divi Builder functionality — then the good news is this plugin gives you an easy way to switch themes without breaking all of your custom designs and page layouts.

-By activating the Divi Builder plugin on your site, but switching from the Divi theme, you now have an exit strategy for leaving the Divi theme behind (not that there’s any reason to stop using the Divi theme, but it’s nice to have options).
+By activating the Divi Builder plugin on your site, but switching away from the Divi theme, you now have an exit strategy for leaving the Divi theme behind (not that there’s any reason to stop using the Divi theme, but it’s nice to have options).